 Daenerys and her khas build a funeral pyre for Khal Drogo, as is Dothraki custom.
-There is little in the way of wood in the land, and much of what they find is knarled.
+There is little wood in the land so much of what they find is knarled.
 They lay the logs in a square and fill the center with brush, grass and bark shavings.
-Aggo and Rakharo kill a stallion from their now very small herd, so that Drogo might have a mount in the afterlife; it is nowhere near as fine as Drogo’s red, but there are few that are.
+Aggo and Rakharo kill a stallion from their now tiny herd, so that Drogo might have a mount in the afterlife; it is nowhere near as fine as Drogo’s red, but there are few in the world that are.
 Mirri Maz Duur believes that Daenerys is attempting to use bloodmagic to resurrect her khal and insists that without the proper spells the blood is nothing.
-The maegi even goes so far as to offer assistance in exchange for her being released from her bonds, but Daenerys orders her silenced.
-On the platform they pile his treasures, but Daenerys does not let the weapons she received as bride gifts be added, insisting they are hers.
+The maegi even goes so far as to offer assistance in exchange for being released from her bonds, but Daenerys orders her silenced.
+On the platform they pile Drogo's treasures, but Daenerys does not let the weapons she received as bride gifts be added, insisting they are hers.

-Ser Jorah is wary of her intentions, and pleads with her to let Drogo go and come with him to see the wonders of the east with him.
+Ser Jorah is wary of her intentions, and pleads with her to let Drogo go and come with him to see the wonders of the east.
 Daenerys assures him that she does not plan to sacrifice herself on her husband’s pyre.
-When Ser Jorah calls her “princess”, Daenerys insists that he call her “Queen”; her brother, the king, is dead, and everything that was his is now hers.
+When Ser Jorah calls her “princess”, Daenerys insists that he call her “Queen”; her brother, the king, is dead and everything that was his is now hers.

 Once the pyre is completed, Daenerys gathers her people together, now fewer than a hundred, and declares that they will be her khalasar.
 Among the crowd, she sees slaves and declares them free.
-She announces that any among them are free to go, but that if they stay they shall have an honored place among her khalasar, and, if they join her, there will always be a place for them.
+She announces that any among them are free to go, but that if they stay they shall always have an honored place among her khalasar.

-Daenerys turns to the three young warriors of her khas and gives each of them one of her bride gifts, naming them ko and asking for their oaths as her bloodrider: to Jhogo she gives the silver-handled whip, to Aggo the double-curved black dragonbone bow, and to Rakharo the gold-chased arakh.
-None of them are willing to take the oath: Jhogo replies that this is not done and it would shame him to be a woman's bloodrider, Aggo states that only a man can lead a khalasar and name a ko, and Rakharo only promises to take her to Vaes Dothrak to join the dosh khaleen.
+Daenerys turns to the three young warriors of her khas and gives each of them one of her bride gifts, naming them ko and asking for their oaths as her bloodriders: to Jhogo she gives the silver-handled whip, to Aggo the double-curved black dragonbone bow, and to Rakharo the gold-chased arakh.
+However, none of them are willing to take the oath: Jhogo replies that this is not done and it would shame him to be a woman's bloodrider, Aggo states that only a man can lead a khalasar and name a ko, and Rakharo only promises to take her to Vaes Dothrak to join the dosh khaleen.
 Daenerys ignores the refusals.
 Finally, Daenerys turns to Ser Jorah and promises him a fine Valyrian steel blade when she comes into her birthright.
-Ser Jorah accepts and swears his fealty and heart to her.
-Daenerys proclaims him the first of her Queensguard.
+Ser Jorah swears his fealty and heart to her and Daenerys proclaims him the first of her Queensguard.

-Daenerys returns to her tent, knowing the Dothraki think her mad, and she is not sure they are wrong.
+Daenerys returns to her tent, knowing the Dothraki think her mad and not sure that they are wrong.
 After seeping in a pleasingly steaming hot bath, she is dried and perfumed.
 Daenerys sends her handmaids away so that she might prepare Drogo for his final journey.
-She thinks about how few men die with their hair uncut as she washes him, braids his hair with bells, and dresses him in fine clothes as well as the worn vest he liked most.
-She finally asks him to forgive her, and that she paid the price, but it was too high.
+She thinks about how few Dothraki men die with their hair uncut as she washes him, braids his hair with bells, and dresses him in fine clothes and the worn vest he liked most.
+She finally asks him to forgive her, and declares that she paid the price, but it was too high.
 She then dresses in fine cloths with a vest like Drogo’s.
-Sun is setting when she calls them back to bear him to the pyre.
+The sun is setting when she calls them back to bear Drogo to the pyre.